 Do I have to use the FOGO service?

 No, participation is optional, but Council encourages residents to participate in the service as it has important environmental benefits.

 I already compost my garden and food scraps so why do I need a FOGO bin?

 FOGO allows you to easily dispose of a larger variety of organic waste than most residents would compost in a home composting system.
 Composting food waste at home attracts vermin, ants and odours.
 Commercial composting guarantees high grade compost with none of these problems for residents.

-Can I put compostable/biodegradable coffee cups and bags into my FOGO bin?
+Can I put compostable/biodegradable coffee cups, food containers and bags into my FOGO bin?

 What sort of cardboard should go into my FOGO bin?

-Contaminated cardboard such as pizza boxes and other cardboard packaging that is covered in grease etc. should go into the FOGO bin.
-Clean cardboard needs to still go into the recycling bin as it's a valuable commodity.
+Food stained cardboard such as pizza boxes and other cardboard packaging that is covered in grease etc. should go into the FOGO bin.
+Clean cardboard should be placed into your recycling bin as it's a valuable commodity.

-Another thing worth noting is that shredded paper can't go into the recycling bin as it's too small for the sorting process to pick out, but it can go into the FOGO bin!
+Shredded paper can't go into the recycling bin as it's too small for the sorting process to pick out, but it can go into your FOGO bin!